2003 West Virginia sniper: Conviction

 Lester was indicted for all three murders in August 2011.
 At the outset of his trial a year later, he pleaded guilty to the second-degree murder of Jeanie Patton.
 However, the murder charges with respect to Gary Carrier Jr. and Okey Meadows Jr. were dropped as part of the plea bargain.
 Lester was sentenced to 40 years in prison.
-Later, Lester was sentenced to an additional 6 years in federal prison after he pleaded guilty to firearms possession charges.
+He was later sentenced to an additional 6 years in federal prison after he pleaded guilty to firearms possession charges.